denglerchr/Mosquitto.jl/README.md

 2) subscribes to the topic "jltest"
 3) publish 2 messages to the same topic "jltest"
 4) read and print the messages.
-Note that the script might print 3 messages if a message for that topic is "retained".
+Note that the script might print 3 messages if a message for that topic was "retained".

 ```julia
 using Mosquitto